TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Benefits of Studying Abroad As a High School Student

 When I was in high school, I participated in three exchange programs.
 The summer after my sophomore year, I traveled to Thailand through AFS Intercultural Programs.
 There, I spent two months studying at a Thai high school and volunteering as an English teaching assistant while gaining cultural immersion by living with a local family.
-The following year, I went to Egypt and studied the Arabic language through an AFS program once again.
-Shortly after my experience in Egypt, I began yet another study abroad program in Germany, where I enrolled in a German high school and learned German.
+The following year, I went to Egypt and again studied Arabic through an AFS program.
+Shortly after my experience in Egypt, I began another study abroad program in Germany, where I enrolled in a German high school and learned German.

-Having studied abroad a few times during high school, I can testify that studying in a different country, living and observing a foreign culture, and learning a new language allows you to gain self-confidence and awareness.
-Whether you are considering spending a summer, semester, or year overseas, the study abroad experience provides ample opportunities for you to take risks, try new things (ranging from food to social situations), and leave your comfort zone.
-It is not always easy and can be downright frustrating, but ultimately the experience is very rewarding as it eases the transition from adolescence to adulthood, enabling you to develop communication and problem-solving skills and to mature both intellectually and emotionally.
+Having studied abroad a few times during high school, studying in a different country, living and observing a foreign culture, and learning a new language allows you to gain self-confidence and awareness.
+Whether considering spending a summer, semester, or year overseas, the study abroad experience provides ample opportunities to take risks, try new things (ranging from food to social situations), and leave your comfort zone.
+It can be challenging and can be downright frustrating.
+Nevertheless, the experience is enriching as it eases the transition from adolescence to adulthood, enabling you to develop communication and problem-solving skills and mature intellectually and emotionally.

 Financing an International Exchange

-Exchange programs come with a heavy price tag and can cost thousands of dollars.
-Most students and parents reject the idea of studying abroad because they think they cannot finance the venture.
-Fortunately, there are a number of competitive full scholarships available that allow students to participate in international exchanges.
-To support my study abroad interests, I thoroughly researched possibilities for funding.
+Exchange programs have a heavy price tag and can cost thousands of dollars.
+Most students and parents reject studying abroad because they think they cannot finance the venture.
+Fortunately, several competitive full scholarships are available that allow students to participate in international exchanges.
+To support my interest in studying abroad, I thoroughly researched possibilities for funding.
 I found several scholarships and prepared applications for them.
-In the end, I won the scholarships and did not have to pay a dime to go abroad each time.
-I have compiled a list below of fully funded scholarships (including a couple that made it possible for me to go abroad) designed for bright and motivated high school students who wish to study abroad.
+Ultimately, I won the scholarships and did not have to pay a dime to go abroad each time.
+I have compiled a list below of fully funded scholarships (including a couple that made it possible for me to go overseas) designed for bright and motivated high school students who wish to study abroad.

 Scholarships

-• The BP Global STEM Academies Scholarship program is co-sponsored with AFS Intercultural Programs, which is one of the oldest international high school exchange organization, founded in 1915.
-The scholarship provides financially-challenged students the opportunity to get a full scholarship to study abroad for the summer in Brazil, Egypt, and the U.S. and develop skills needed to succeed in a global economy.
-The goal of the program is to develop in-demand STEM skills in academies conducive to learning and intercultural experience.
-In addition to learning a variety of engineering and sustainable technology skills, those selected for the scholarship will experience immersion in the local language, culture, and spend time with local people.
+• The AFS Global STEM Academies Scholarship program is co-sponsored with AFS Intercultural Programs, one of the oldest international high school exchange organizations founded in 1915.
+The scholarship provides financially challenged students the opportunity to get a full scholarship to study abroad for the summer in Brazil, Egypt, and the U.S. and develop the skills needed to succeed in a global economy.
+The program aims to develop in-demand STEM skills in academies conducive to learning and intercultural experience.
+In addition to learning a variety of engineering and sustainable technology skills, those selected for the scholarship will experience immersion in the local language and culture and spend time with local people.

 Congress Bundestag Youth Exchange (CBYX) Program

-• Sponsored by the U.S. Congress and the German Bundestag, CBYX American students are given the opportunity to live and study abroad in Germany for an academic year.
-Scholarship recipients serve as youth ambassadors of the United States by sharing their life and culture with their German hosts and building greater international understanding of the United States.
-To apply for the CBYX Scholarship, you must fulfill the following the requirements: be between the ages of 15-18; be a U.S. citizen, national, or permanent resident; and possess at least a 3.0 GPA.
+• Sponsored by the U.S. Congress and the German Bundestag, CBYX American students are allowed to live and study abroad in Germany for an academic year.
+Scholarship recipients serve as youth ambassadors of the United States by sharing their lives and cultures with their German hosts and building a greater international understanding of the United States.
+To apply for the CBYX Scholarship, you must fulfill the following requirements: be between the ages of 15 and 18, be a U.S. citizen, national or permanent resident, and possess at least a 3.0 GPA.

 National Security Language Initiative for Youth (NSLI-Y)

-• The National Security Language Initiative for Youth program is sponsored by the Bureau of Educational and Cultural Affairs at the U.S. Department of State and it is a part of a government-wide presidential initiative that aims to prepare Americans to be leaders in a global world, promote international dialogue, attain better understanding of global cultures and issues.
-The U.S. Department of State awards 600 scholarships each year.
+• The National Security Language Initiative for Youth program is sponsored by the Bureau of Educational and Cultural Affairs at the U.S. Department of State.
+It is part of a government-wide presidential initiative that aims to prepare Americans to be leaders in a global world, promote international dialogue, and attain a better understanding of global cultures and issues.
+The U.S. Department of State awards scholarships each year.
 To qualify for a scholarship, you must be between the ages of 15-18, a U.S. citizen, and have a minimum 2.5 GPA.

 Kennedy-Lugar Youth Exchange and Study (YES) Abroad Program

-• Sponsored by the U.S. Department of State, YES Abroad provides students with the opportunity to study in countries with significant Muslim populations for up to one year.
-Participants in the program can study in the following countries: Bosnia and Herzegovina; Egypt; Ghana; India; Indonesia; Malaysia; Mali; Morocco; Oman; Thailand; and Turkey.
+• Sponsored by the U.S. Department of State, YES Abroad allows students to study in countries with significant Muslim populations for up to one year.
+Participants in the program can study in the following countries: Bosnia and Herzegovina, Egypt, Ghana, India, Indonesia, Malaysia, Mali, Morocco, Oman, Thailand, and Turkey.
 To be eligible for the program, you must be between the ages of 15-18, a high school student, and a U.S. citizen.

 High School Scholarships